Have you ever seen a tiny bulldog? Is there really such a thing as a pocket-sized Pitbull? Find out more about its size and appearance here!

 The Pocket Bully, much like the American Pitbull is a loving and docile breed.
 However, it can be hard to predict your Pocket Bully’s temperament because it’s a designer breed.
 Pocket Bullies can develop a temperament that’s a mix of both the American Pitbull and Patterdale Terrier’s personalities or lean more towards the personality of one parent.

 Pocket Bullies are patient with children and won’t do anything to harm a child even if they engage in rough play.
-Pocket Bullies will only become aggressive if they sense that their family is in danger and will be hostile towards anyone that seems to want to harm their owners.
+They will only become aggressive if they sense that their family is in danger and will be hostile toward anyone that seems to want to harm their owners.

 The Pocket Bully is known as a “nanny dog” because of its protective nature towards small children.
-Kids easily get attached to Pocket Bullies because of how well they treat kids.
+Kids easily get attached to them because of how well they treat kids.
 Pocket Bullies are highly sociable dogs that can easily be trained to be friendly around strangers.

 Appearance

-Your Pocket Bully will have a broad and shallow chest, short legs, and a low back.
+Pocket Bullies will have a broad and shallow chest, short legs, and a low back.
 It has small ears that flop down and a strong rear.
-The Pocket Bully’s tail is thin and medium-length and most owners prefer to have it docked.
+Its tail is thin and medium-length and most owners prefer to have it docked.
 It simply looks like a miniature American Pitbull.

 Size

-Like the name suggests, the Pocket Bully is a small dog.
+As the name suggests, the Pocket Bully is a small dog.
 However, it definitely isn’t pocket-sized.
-Pocket Bullies grow up to be 17 inches in height when fully grown.
+They grow up to be 17 inches in height when fully grown.
 Male Pocket Bullies weigh about 11 to 22 lbs while female Pocket Bullies weigh anywhere between 10 to 20 lbs.

 It’s possible for Pocket Bullies to be larger than you expect because it’s a breed that is still in development.
 There isn’t much consistency in the breed’s size and can be larger than usual because of its American Pitbull genes.